2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: DE, S, CB

-31 teams messed up in allowing Baltimore to get a dynamic safety.
+Several teams messed up in allowing Baltimore to get a dynamic safety.
 Even with Nick Emmanwori still on the board, Baltimore trusted its research and chose Starks.
-A three-year starter, his versatility, size and athletic ability to eliminate contested catches paired with his speed and ball skills will make him shine.
-The lack of schemes he plays should make other teams pass on him, and they did.
+A three-year starter at Georgia, his versatility, size, and athletic ability to eliminate tight ends with his speed and ball skills will make him shine.
+Him and Kyle Hamilton will be the best safety duo in the league.

 Pick 28, Detroit Lions – DT Tyleik Williams